ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 data aggregation tasks.

 **Hits.**
-A common PA task that can't be solved efficiently with Prio is the `t`-*heavy-hitters* problem {{BBCp21}}.
+A common PDA task that can't be solved efficiently with Prio is the `t`-*heavy-hitters* problem {{BBCp21}}.
 In this setting, each user is in possession of a single `n`-bit string, and the goal is to compute the compute the set of strings that occur at least `t` times.
 One reason that Prio doesn't